Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 Before coming to Thailand, I thought a three- or four-day weekend was a long weekend holiday.
-This concept was quickly shattered when I started seeing the Thai celebrate five-day and longer weekend holidays...
+This concept was quickly shattered when I started seeing the Thai celebrate five-day and more weekend holidays.
 As I write this article, people all over Thailand have finished celebrating the fifth and final day of a long Buddhist Lent holiday in July of 2016.

-This article answers the question, "Why there are five-day weekend holidays in Thailand?"
+This article answers the question of why there are five-day weekend holidays in Thailand.
 It also lists the important five-day weekend holidays in Thailand every year, as well as other long three-day weekend holidays.

 Why Are There Five-Day Weekend Holidays in Thailand?

-Having lived in Thailand as a retiree since 2007, I have observed that the Thai as a fun loving people look forward to all of their free and holiday time.
-They definitely are not workaholics like many Americans.
-The Thai idea of having a good time over a long period of time, however, is not the only reason for five-day weekend holidays in Thailand.
-There are two other reasons, namely, allowing the Thai extra time to travel and be with their families, and the celebration of Buddhist and government holidays.
+Having lived in Thailand as a retiree since 2007, I have observed that the Thai as fun-loving people look forward to all of their holiday time.
+They are not workaholics like many Americans.
+The Thai idea of having a good time over a long period, however, is not the only reason for the five-day weekend holidays in Thailand.
+There are two other important reasons—namely, allowing the Thai extra time to travel and be with their families and the celebration of Buddhist and government holidays.

 Although the city of Bangkok has a population of approximately 15 million, about 10 or 11 million people are permanent residents of the city.
-The remainder are temporary migrant workers from outer provinces 30 to 700 kilometers away.
-Since the average Thai can not afford to fly, most of the temporary migrant workers travel by bus, train, car or pickup on holidays.
-With two days for travel back and forth from their provincial home village, a five-day weekend is actually only three for time with family.
+The remainder is temporary migrant workers from outer provinces 30 to 700 kilometers away.
+Since the average Thai cannot afford to fly, most of the temporary migrant workers travel by bus, train, car, or pickup truck on holidays.
+With two days for travel back and forth from their provincial home village, a five-day weekend is only three days for time with family.